 Enter your email below and get it sent straight to your inbox.
 Plus, I'll send you quick & simple plant-based recipes every week!

 Refreshing and cold, this iced black tea recipe using Lipton tea bags will hit the spot!
 Just enough sweetness, not too sweet.
-Perfect iced tea, homemade recipe for both sweetened and unsweetened iced tea.
+A spot-on homemade iced tea recipe for both sweetened and unsweetened iced tea.
 Perfect as a summer drink or for parties.

 🧄 Ingredient notes